FedericoCalonge/TweetMaster/README.md

 # PDI-TweetMaster

->Thanks taking your time in finding TweetMaster!
->
 >This RESTful API is a college's project, so expect mediocre code and a lot of to-do's.
 >
->Autors: Federico Calonge, Juan David, Gabriel Torrandella
+>Autores: Federico Calonge, Juan David, Gabriel Torrandella
 >
->Professor: Juan Lagostena
+>Profesor: Juan Lagostena

 ## Setting Up TweetMaster